Content Updated: May 13, 2026

 Kissing bugs are mostly active at night and tend to hide during the day in cracks, crevices, or sheltered areas.
 Spotting these physical characteristics early can help you identify them correctly and take appropriate action if needed

-Where Kissing Bugs Are Found?
+Where Are Kissing Bugs Commonly Found?

-Kissing bugs are found in hidden, sheltered areas both indoors and around the home.
+Kissing bugs are commonly found in hidden, sheltered areas both indoors and around the home.
 They tend to seek out dark cracks and crevices where they can remain undisturbed during the day and become active at night.
 Inside homes, they may hide in small gaps in walls, floors, furniture, or even bedding materials.

 They are more likely to be found in locations such as areas where pets like dogs or cats spend time, as these spaces provide warmth and easy access to a food source.
 They may also appear in places where rodents or other small animals are present, since these environments attract insects that feed on blood.